Arts Council of Winston-Salem Forsyth County: Community Impact

-Arts Council states that for 73 years, it has aimed to "provide proactive leadership and spark cultural growth."
+Arts Council states that for 75 years, it has aimed to "provide proactive leadership and spark cultural growth."
 Their sponsored programs provide arts education to school children, help artists advance their careers, and help organizations in the community provide performances, exhibits and events throughout the year.
 It is estimated that annually they reach 800,000 local residents and school children through programs and initiatives.

 The arts have a substantial economic impact on Winston-Salem and Forsyth County.

-Grants

-Arts Council gives five different types of grants.
-They are listed below.